textpotential/bibliarchic/chapt1.md

 One of the strategies Drucker offers for pursuing a theory of interface as relationality irreducible to consumption is to foreground the role of the subject in interface.[^introna] One structure of subjectivity that provides a useful optics for our consideration of bible as interface is the notion of proximity in Emmanuel Levinas.
 Though the term proximity is often used as a simple synonym for physical closeness in human relationship, Levinas articulates a notion of proximity that problematizes the reduction of relationality to nearness in space and provides an optics for human relationship that is not reducible to consumption.
-Injecting our theory of interface with an optics of proximity also reminds us that any discussion of bible as interface involves a community of users engaging and encountering one another through participation in bible.

 [^introna]: For an introduction to the role of different philosophical notions of subjectivity and the role of ethics in interface, see Lucas Introna, "Phenomenological Approaches to Ethics and Information Technology", *The Stanford Encyclopedia of Philosophy* (Summer 2011 Edition), Edward N.
 Zalta (ed.), URL = <https://plato.stanford.edu/archives/sum2011/entries/ethics-it-phenomenology/>.]